 Reading and using a computer may be difficult with dilated eyes, and your vision may be blurred.
 Some patients report feeling a tightening sensation in their eyelids, or headaches.

 Dilated eye exams are a crucial part of keeping your eyes healthy.
-To schedule your comprehensive eye exam, call Dr. Tartibi in Orlando today!
+To schedule your comprehensive eye exam, call Dr. Tartibi in South Orlando today!

 #1: At what age should one have a dilated eye exam?

 You should have your dilated eye exam no matter your age.
 Most eye doctors will dilate a new patient at their first exam regardless of age to get a baseline of their retinal health.

 #2: Will I be able to return to work after a dilated eye exam?

 Everyone reacts differently, so it’s hard to tell.
 If your job requires you to focus on small print or detail, it may be challenging.
 Typing and writing may also be difficult with dilated pupils.
 To be on the safe side, book your appointment at the end of your work day, clear your schedule after your eye exam and only plan to do activities which aren’t visually demanding.